-James Sherwood is a Principal with RMI’s Electricity Practice, where he works to facilitate the integration of renewables into the electric grid and to develop new utility business models.
+James Sherwood is a Principal with RMI’s Global South program, where he works to facilitate the integration of renewables into the electric grid and to develop new utility business models.
 James joined RMI in September 2012.

 James joined RMI having completed his graduate work at Stanford University in the Department of Civil and Environmental Engineering’s Atmosphere/Energy program, focused on power systems.
 A 2011 M.A.P.
 Renewable Energy Fellow with RMI, James has concentrated his efforts on driving increased adoption of renewable energy and ensuring its integration into the grid.
 His broader interests include energy efficiency strategies, innovative rate design, land use planning, and sustainable mobility.
 While studying energy management and design in the Environmental Studies and Planning program at Sonoma State University, he served as research assistant on projects studying grid integration of renewables and land use changes in Latin America, and has worked as a GIS analyst studying the habitats of endangered species in Northern California.
 At RMI, he strives to transform the way that the world thinks about and uses energy toward an environmentally sustainable future.